 Improving Medicare for Seniors

 Medicare is one of the cornerstones of our social safety net.
 I believe that Medicare beneficiaries deserve the best treatments possible.
-To that end, I supported measures like closing the Medicare prescription drug donut hole—which has saved Medicare beneficiaries in Washington state $95 million since 2012—and cracking down on Medicare fraud that strengthen Medicare and improve its long-term viability.
+To that end, I supported measures, like closing the Medicare prescription drug donut hole—which has saved Medicare beneficiaries in Washington state $95 million since 2012—and cracking down on Medicare fraud that strengthens Medicare and improves its long-term viability.
 Uncovering Medicare fraud protects Medicare’s long-term viability and returns taxpayer dollars to their rightful purpose.
 I also fought for better access to health care for Medicare beneficiaries by supporting free preventative care and maintaining Washington state’s physician reimbursement rate.
 And I voted to repeal the flawed payment formula that caused uncertainty for seniors about whether they could continue seeing their doctors.
 I am working hard to ensure that Medicare and Medicaid are protected for future generations.

-- Strongly support the Medicare fraud task force, which gets a 680 percent return on taxpayers’ investment, returning $6.80 for every $1 in fraud,
+- Strongly support the Medicare fraud task force, which gets an 610 percent return on taxpayers’ investment, returning $6.10 for every $1 invested in fraud prevention and recovery.